02-003 Code of Conduct_20212-003

 “Meeting” means any regular, special or other meetings of council, of a local board or a

-committee of either of them, where a quorum is present and members discuss or otherwise deal
+committee of either of them, where a quorum is present and members discuss or

-with any matter in a way that materially advances the business or decision making of the council,
+otherwise deal with any matter in a way that materially advances the business or

-local board or committee.
+decision making of the council, local board or committee.

-"Member of Council" or "Member" means any person duly elected or appointed to serve on
+"Member of Council" or "Member" means any person duly elected or appointed to

-the Council of the Town of Tillsonburg, Committee or Local Board.
+serve on the Council of the Town of Tillsonburg, Committee or Local Board.

 “Town” means The Corporation of the Town of Tillsonburg.

-Any reference in this Code of Conduct to a statute, regulation, by-law, guideline, policy or other
+Any reference in this Code of Conduct to a statute, regulation, by-law, guideline, policy

 2. Statutory Provisions Regulating Conduct

-This Code of Conduct is meant to supplement existing legislation governing the conduct of
+This Code of Conduct is meant to supplement existing legislation governing the conduct

-Members, including but not limited to:
+of Members, including but not limited to:

 • Municipal Act